zxb2945/Learn-CS-by-yourself/COMPUTER SYSTEMS A Programmer's Perspective.md

 ### 8.5 Signals

+> We have seen how hardware and software cooperate to provide the fundamental **low-level exception** mechanism.
+In this section, we will study a **higher-level software form** of exceptional control flow, known as a Linux signal, that allows processes and the kernel to interrupt other processes.

 > Low-level hardware exceptions are processed by the kernel's exception handlers and would not normally be visible to user processes.
 Linux signals provide a mechanism for exposing the occurrence of such exceptions to user processes.

 #### 8.5.1 Signal Terminology